jmcguinness11/CNN_research/EEG/README.md

 accuracy (vs. 25% chance).

 ## Future Work
 Though even the performance of our network on the easier **Person** dataset was admittedly not great, it is somewhat impressive that the network is able to distinguish between people just by processing the extremely noisy one-dimensional data we took from the inexpensive MindWave.
 We believe that with a higher-precision EEG and a more tightly controlled environment, better results are possible.
-It could anso be the case that a different network structure could be used to better classify the data.
+It could also be the case that a different network structure could be used to better classify the data.
 We did additionally consider preprocessing our data with a fast-fourier transform (FFT) to see if that could help with classifiation, but we had to move on to other research areas.

 There are many potential applications for the use of neural networks on brainwave data (e.g. personal authentication and helping the paralyzed), making this quite an